stylized-substance/RNmarket/README.md

 The app must be accessed through the reverse-proxy at http://localhost:8080.
 The frontend can't find the backend if frontend is accessed directly.

 > client -> reverse-proxy (http://localhost:8080) -> frontend -> backend

+### Production build

+The production build of the app is done monorepo-style. `index.js` at project root defines an Express webserver that serves the backend and frontend builds respectively.
+The production build depends on an external PostgreSQL database.
+When deploying to production, a connection URL for the database must be passed to the app as an environment variable (`process.env.DATABASE_URL`), otherwise there will be no products in the webshop.

+**To start production build locally:**

+> *Navigate to project root*
+>
+> *Install dependencies*
+>
+> `npm install && cd frontend && npm install && cd ../backend && npm install && cd ..`
+>
+> `npm run build && npm run start`

+The app is now available at http://localhost:3000.

 ## Miscellaneous info